-ASPB 2020 Sharon Gray Women's Young Investigator Travel Award (WYITA)
+ASPB 2021 Women's Young Investigator Travel Award (WYITA)

-ASPB is now accepting applications via electronic submission for the Sharon Gray Women’s Young Investigator Travel Awards to attend Plant Biology 2020, which will be held this year in Washington, DC from July 25-29, 2020.
-Sharon Gray had a passion for and commitment to mentoring women in science.
-By naming the WYITAs for Sharon, we honor her contributions and seek to continue her legacy.
+ASPB is now accepting applications via electronic submission for the Women’s Young Investigator Travel Awards to attend Plant Biology 2021, which is scheduled to be held this year in Pittsburgh, PA from July 17-21, 2021 and online.
 The goal of the program is to increase attendance of early-career female investigators who are within the first five years of their appointment in academic faculty-level positions, government research positions, or corporate research scientist positions, as well as experienced postdocs.
 Awardees must hold positions at an academic, corporate, or government institution.
-The Society with support from a fund established in memory of Sharon Gray has allotted $8000 to be given out in increments of $1000 for this program.
+The Society plans to allot $7,000 to be awarded in increments of $1,000 for this program.
 (ASPB reserves the right to adjust these parameters for awardees who do not travel to Pittsburgh and instead participate in Plant Biology 2021 virtually.)

 ELIGIBILTY: (Eligible women must meet these criteria)